d-bl/GroundForge/README.md

 Requirements
 ------------

 - The pages in the docs directory don't require any compilation.
 There is one exception: the `tiles.md` file.
+See the workflow.
 - To execute the tests: maven or an IDE (like IntelliJ community edition)
 - To compile `src/main/scala/` into `docs/js/GroundForge-opt.js`:
   [JDK] 8 and [sbt] 1.2.7 or higher